mitre-public/boogie/boogie-xml/README.md

 path per record.
 Direction-specific RNP, level, route type, or distance differences also remain separate path variants.
 The fixture does not create connections between unrelated sections.
 Original DAFIF directions and end markers remain in notes.

+DAFIF airspaces retain source start/end coordinates, arc directions and starting bearings, circle centers and radii, and AGL/MSL/flight-level altitude references.
+Generalized boundaries use great-circle edges between the supplied approximation points.
+As in the standard DAFIF assembler, gaps up to 0.1 NM are bridged explicitly; point, annular, open, or disconnected airspaces are logged and omitted as a whole.
+Cycle 2601 emits 17,956 boundaries and 18,111 special-use airspaces, omitting 35 unsupported definitions.
+Special-use sectors remain separate.
+Source identifiers, sectors, original types and other unmatched metadata are retained in `supplementalData` in the `urn:boogie:dafif:8.1` namespace.
+Boundary types without an exact XML equivalent leave `controlledAirspaceType` unset; temporary reserved areas use `Unspecified`, since DAFIF type T does not mean training.
+FIR/UIR AGL limits remain in supplemental data because that XML record has no AGL unit field.
+This test fixture is not a fully schema-valid translation of every DAFIF concept.

 ### Use an XML schema